Simple Pin Podcast

-One of the biggest changes Pinterest has rolled out is called Summed Up Activity.
-Rather than showing how many times your particular Pin has been repinned, it shows how many times the Pin has been repinned across all of Pinterest.
 In order to see exactly how your own Pins are being repinned, you need a tool like Tailwind with its Pin Inspector.
 Using tools like these will help you to develop your overall Pinterest strategy.

 Moving from beginner to over 3 million followers